-The legal assistant pathway essentially sees applicants recruited initially for a six-month fixed-term contract which if completed successfully is extended by a further six months.
+The legal assistant pathway essentially sees applicants recruited initially for a six-month fixed-term contract, which if completed successfully is extended by a further six months.
 There are appraisal reviews every three months, and after nine months, participants find out whether the firm can offer them a training contract, which starts when the next cohort of training contracts is available.

-HR Director Carole Wigley tells us this: “We take a 'three schemes' approach: direct entry, where you'll start a training contract in two years' time.
-We recruit two to three candidates that way; the 'flexible' scheme where you can simultaneously work on your LPC part time and then there's the legal assistant route.
-While we would never close off any off the schemes, we recruit about 85% of our candidates as legal assistants first.”
+HR Director Carole Wigley tells us this: “We take a ’two scheme' approach: direct entry, where you'll start a training contract in two years' time, and we recruit two to three candidates that way, and then there's the legal assistant route.
+We recruit about 85% of our candidates as legal assistants first.”

 “It's perfect, really – you get practical experience while waiting for the trainee opportunity to come along,” said one trainee who'd come to Freeths this way.
 “What's more, you're automatically considered for a trainee role after nine months, which is an added incentive.
 At other firms, you could be a paralegal for years without getting an interview.”

-At any given time, the firm usually has around 20 candidates doing such placements.
-The basic qualifications required are a 2:1 (law or non-law) and ABB at A level.
+At any given time, the firm usually has around 80 candidates doing such placements.
 Applications are accepted on a rolling basis throughout the year.
 “There's no point applying until you can join us, as we're looking for people who can start immediately,” Carole Wigley advises.

-Candidates fill out a standard application form, and those who pass screening have two successive interviews: one with a member of recruitment and one with chairman Colin Flanagan, who Carole Wigley tells us is “very involved in our recruitment programme – he likes to meet everyone who comes in.”
-One trainee recalled their interview with the top dog as “more about me, my CV and my hobbies than just my legal knowledge.”
-You'll want to brush up on your grammar knowledge before going in as there's a written test as well.
+Candidates fill out a standard application form, and those who pass screening have two successive interviews: one with a member of recruitment and one with a partner.
+One trainee recalled their interview as “more about me, my CV and hobbies than just legal knowledge.”
+You'll want to brush up on your grammar before going in, as there's a written test as well.
 Around 80% of those completing the legal assistant route at Freeths end up with a training contract, which commences when the next cohort of training contracts is available.

 Living and working in Nottingham